Policy last updated

 The Program encourages students to consider how they could apply lessons from the Holocaust in their current and future lives.

 - Do be upfront about the themes to be explored and the importance of such themes to humankind in the past and today, drawing on the rationale for studying the Holocaust, above.
-Refer to Setting and Structuring .
+Refer to and .

 - Avoid teaching the Holocaust as an event that is only relevant to learning about World War II.